Hula Popper Must-Have Effortless Topwater Lure

 Dawn and dusk are classic topwater windows, but they are not the only productive periods.
 The Hula Popper can work during the middle of the day when the water is lightly rippled, the sky is overcast, or baitfish are active near the surface.

 In bright sun, fish may become more selective and hold tighter to shade or cover.
-That does not eliminate the lure’s value.
-It simply means you may need to place it more carefully and use a more deliberate pause.
+That does not eliminate the lure’s usefulness.
+It simply means you may need to fish it more deliberately, with longer pauses and more precise placement.

 Weather and surface conditions

 Light wind can help.
-A calm surface may create glare and make fish wary, while a little texture on the water gives both fish and anglers a more natural setting.
+A calm surface may create glare and make fish wary, while a little texture on the water gives the presentation a more natural look.
 Cloud cover can also improve topwater conditions by reducing brightness and encouraging fish to roam.

 After a front passes, fish may become less aggressive.
-In those conditions, the Hula Popper can still work if you slow the presentation and give fish more time to inspect the lure.
+In those circumstances, the Hula Popper can still produce if you slow the retrieve and give fish more time to inspect the bait.

 Choosing Size and Color